-To help ensure your new pooch doesn’t end up a statistic, it's important to choose a dog breed that’s a good match for your energy, lifestyle, family and budget.
+To help ensure your new pooch doesn’t end up as a statistic, it's important to choose a dog breed that’s a good match for your energy, lifestyle, family and budget.
 Here are some things you should consider before getting a dog, as well as which dog breeds might be your best match.

 1. Evaluate Your Current Living Situation